KambezJ/Splunk-KaliLinux-AtomicRedTeam-ActiveDirectoryLab/README.md

-<h1>Using Splunk SIEM tool to analyze attacks (by a Kali Linux VM) and vulnerabilities on a custom Active Directory Network</h1>
+<h1>Using Splunk SIEM tool to analyze attacks, vulnerabilities and security blind spots on a custom Active Directory Network</h1>

 <h2>Description</h2>